ldbo/phileas/doc/source/developer_notes/index.md

 ```

 which will enable a virtual environment with the required development
 dependencies.
-It also installs [pre-commit hooks](https://pre-commit.com) that
+It also installs [pre-commit hooks](https://pre-commit.com),
-will run some code quality tools before each commit.
+which runs some code quality tools before each commit.

 ## Tests